-Clostridium are rod-shaped, Gram-positive (bacteria that retain a violet or dark blue Gram staining due to excessive amounts of peptidoglycan in their cell walls) bacteria that are capable of producing spores.
-According to the Health Protecton Agency, the Clostridium genus consists of more than a hundred known species, including harmful pathogens such as Clostridium botulinum, Clostridium difficile, Clostridium perfringens, Clostridium tetani and Clostridium sordellii.
-Some species of the bacteria are used commercially to produce ethanol (Clostridium thermocellum), acetone (Clostridium acetobutylicum), and to convert fatty acids to yeasts and propanediol (Clostridium diolis).
+Clostridium forms spores that differ from those of other bacteria in being pin- or bottle-shaped, not the usual ovals.
+According to Public Health England, the Clostridium genus contains over 100 species, including harmful pathogens such as Clostridium botulinum, Clostridium difficile, Clostridium perfringens, Clostridium tetani and Clostridium sordellii.
+However, some species of the bacteria are used commercially to produce ethanol (Clostridium thermocellum) and acetone (Clostridium acetobutylicum), as well as to convert fatty acids to yeasts and propanediol (Clostridium diolis).